maxant/kafka-data-consistency/README.md

 But this too continues to respond with data.
 It isn't designed to give a snapshot rather it's designed to give a stream of data.

+Notice the special escaping of single quotes within the single quoted body with `'\''`, ie. the quote is escaped and also within quotes!

 ### Notes on KSQL:

-- Table uses upsert semantics (CUD).
-Vs stream which is just a long list of records.
+- Table uses upsert semantics (CUD) vs. stream which is just a long list of records.

 ### TODO KSQL:

 - persistency? what happens when ksql server instance goes down? the data is persistent according to the topic - it is still there.
+- what happens if kafka stream dies? it continues from the index from which it left off when it crashed.
-- how to create a global table using rest?
+- how to create a global table using rest? its possible with kafka stream API...
 - article on unioning data from other ksql-server nodes in the cluster?
 - creating indexes on tables to improve performance?
 - select * from beginning => must set `ksql.streams.auto.offset.reset` (web) or `auto.offset.reset` (ksql-cli) to the value `earliest`